-The authorized director of the company is Mr.Swechak Lochaya Chairman of the Board who signs and affixes the company's seal or Miss Janya Kongmun and Mr. Apichai Pochakaparipan jointly sign and affix the Company's seal.
+The authorized director of the company is Mr.Swechak Lochaya Chairman of the Board who signs and affixes the company's seal.

 However, in addition to the real estate development business and the hospital development business, there are subsidiaries that operate core businesses and manage subsidiaries in each business group.